open3e/open3e/README.md

 <br>

+**IMPORTANT: When addressing sub-items of datapoints, ALWAYS use `ecu.did.sub` format (including ecu!)** otherwise intended `did.sub` will get interpreted as `ecu.did` and cause unintended access!

-**for details regarding the different ways of addressing datapoints (complex, named) [refer to the Wiki](https://github.com/open3e/open3e/wiki/032-Command-Line-Arguments#komplexe-adressierung)**
+**For details regarding the different ways of addressing data points (complex, named) [refer to the Wiki](https://github.com/open3e/open3e/wiki/032-Command-Line-Arguments#komplexe-adressierung)**

-**_regarding the following examples: Please be aware of that not all datapoints exist with every device._**
+**_regarding the following examples: Please be aware of that not all data points exist with every device._**

-# Read dids
+# Read DIDs

     open3e -c can0 -cnfg devices.json -r 268 -v
     268 FlowTempSensor 27.2